joe10111/LaunchM2W5Assessment/README.md

 ## Questions (10 Points Possible)

 1. In at least two sentences, how would you define what seed data is and why it's useful?
 (1 point possible)
+    a.
+Seed data is usually an object instance of a model that is represented by strings, integers, booleans, etc. The data that is generated from a data seeder class can seed the database using the database context connection.

 1. Deleting a database column is a dangerous action, what might happen if you delete a column you didn't mean to?
 (1 point possible)
+    a.
+If you delete a column in a database through ORM you'll first get a warning in your package manager console letting you know you are about to scaffold that collum from the database.
+If you proceed and delete a collum you didn't mean to you can use the previous migrations down method to revert the changes using the command 'undo'.

 1. Write out at least 3 steps to describe the process of adding a new column to your database using entity framework.
 (1 point possible)
+    a.
+First, go to the class in Visual Studios and write the collum you would like to add as properties attached to the class.
+Secondly, you can then run the command 'add-migration' with a message after the command, to generate the migration file.
+Last you want to then run the command 'update database'  this will add the up method from your migration to your database.

 1. When I run `Update-Database`, which function in the migration is used `Up` or `Down`?
 (1 point possible)
+    a.
+When you run Update-Database the up method is used, it uses Linq and custom in-line methods to translate our c# classes into database information.
+If I wanted to revert those changes I could use the 'Undo' command to run the down method.

 1. When was Entity Framework Core version 7.0 released?
 As always, feel free to use google as a resource in answering this question.
 (1 point possible)
+    a.
+According to the Microsofts Entity Framework page Entity Framework Core version 7.0 was released in November 2022.

 1. True or False: When using Entity Framework to create database tables for a many-to-many relationship, you must create a class to represent the join table?
 Explain your answer.
 (1 point possible)
+    a.
+False, you can choose to make a class when making a join table but if you choose not to EF core will handle the rest for you and make a join table in the database.

 1. Replace the ____________s with the code required to create the models required for the following entity relationship diagram.
 Don't worry about `Routeid` vs `RoutesId` and `Stopid` vs `StopsId`, either is fine.
 Also, no need to include the `terminus` column.
 (2 points possible)